-This species originates in Thailand, Malaysia and the islands of Borneo and Sumatra.
+This species originates in Thailand, Malaysia, and the islands of Borneo and Sumatra.
 They prefer acidic water found in lowland swamps near the sea.
-Some Pearl Gourami have been introduced in Singapore and Colombia.
-It's rare to find a wild Pearl Gourami for sale as an aquarium fish; most are bred in captivity.
+Some pearl gouramis have been introduced to Singapore and Colombia.
+It's rare to find wild pearl gourami for sale as an aquarium fish as most are bred in captivity.

 Colors and Markings

 Pearl gourami are generally peaceful fish that do well in a tank community; however, avoid keeping them with overly aggressive tankmates.
-There are a few exceptions to this rule: the males, in particular, may be aggressive of others of the same species (or other Gouramis in general).
-It's best to keep these fish with others of about the same size and temperament; they can also live happily with other small schooling fish.
-If you are keeping several Pearl Gouramis, a good grouping includes one male and several females.
+There are a few exceptions to this rule: The males, in particular, may be aggressive to others of the same species (or other gouramis in general).
+It is best to keep these fish with others of about the same size and temperament; they can also live happily with other small schooling fish.
+If you are keeping several pearl gouramis, a good grouping includes one male and several females.

 Pearl Gourami Habitat and Care

-Accustomed to heavy vegetation in their natural habitat, Pearl Gouramis will thrive if given similar conditions in the aquarium.
+Accustomed to heavy vegetation in their natural habitat, pearl gouramis will thrive if given similar conditions in the aquarium.
 Floating plants, subdued lighting, and a dark substrate are ideal.
-Although they prefer soft acidic water, they are adaptable to a range of water conditions.
+Although they prefer soft, acidic water, they are adaptable to a range of water conditions.
 This adaptability and their peaceful nature make them well suited to community tanks.

-Pearl Gouramis will accept many foods and are generally quite easy to feed.
-Flake, freeze-dried and frozen foods are all readily taken.
+Pearl gouramis will accept many foods and are generally quite easy to feed.
+Flake, freeze-dried, and frozen foods are all readily taken.
 For optimum health, offer fresh vegetables such as lettuce, cooked peas, and spinach as part of a varied diet.
-Live foods such as black worms, brine shrimp, and glass worms are a good treat and conditioning food for breeding.
+Live foods such as blackworms, brine shrimp, and glass worms are a good treat and should be used when conditioning fish for breeding.

-When spawning, the male wraps his body around the female who will release hundreds of eggs.
+During spawning, the male wraps his body around the female who will release hundreds of eggs.
 Several more spawnings occur and 200 to 300 eggs may be produced.
-The eggs float to the surface where the male will tend to them until they hatch.
+The eggs float upwards into the nest and the male shepherds any strays.
 After the eggs have been laid, the female is chased away.
 It is best to remove her at this point or she may be seriously harmed by the guardian male.

-There are many different Gourami species; all have interesting markings, and all are Labyrinth fish that can gulp air at the surface of the tank.
-If you’re interested in similar breeds, check out:
+There are many different gourami species; all have interesting markings, and all are labyrinth fish that can gulp air at the surface of the tank.
+If you’re interested in similar breeds, you may consider: